Using SQL pipelines¶

 Given this read-write behavior of recipes:

-- When writing a coding SQL recipe, you can write complex data processing pipelines with an arbitrary number of SQL steps and operations, and DSS will send these pipelines to SQL.
+When writing a coding SQL recipe, you can write complex data processing steps with an arbitrary number of SQL operations, and DSS will send these pipelines to SQL as one single activity.

 For a Dataiku DSS flow that uses a SQL engine and consists of consecutive recipes sharing the same connection, SQL pipelines can minimize or avoid the dataset read-write cycle.